Buzzing bees are one of my favorite sounds in the world.

 This is the best recording application on screen, and az screen recorder apk no root access is required for the working of this app

-In case you don’t know this, bees orient to “home” with a tiny chip of magnetite in their brain.
+In case you don’t know this, bees orient to “home” with a tiny chip of magnetite in their little bodies.
 A bee flying home in the direction of a window can easily get stuck there.
 They absolutely KNOW that home is in that direction, so they try to fly through the window again and again.
 No go.

 [From my book, Song of Increase:]